aidos-lab/nervePool/README.md

 [//]: # (Paper: [`arXiv:####.#####`])

   ### Code
-  The notebook `examples_notebook.ipynb` walks through a series of examples, using NervePool to pool various simplicial compelxes, for different choices of input vertex cover.
+  The notebook `complex_examples.ipynb` walks through a series of examples, using NervePool to pool various simplicial compelxes, for different choices of input vertex cover.
-  Each simplicial complex is an object defined by `complex.py` and the collection of functions that perform the pooling on a complex are found in `pooling_functions.py`.
+  Each simplicial complex is an object defined by `complex.py`, which also defines the collection of functions that perform the pooling on a complex.